vinc01100101/react-express-webpack-boilerplate/README.md

 #React-Express-Webpack Boilerplate
 ##with HMR and webpack-dev-module
+(node-sass optional)

 My personal boilerplate for use that has HMR and webpack-dev-module

+###Dynamic Import with Pug Variables
+Server sends Pug a variable that tells /dist/js/dynamicImport.js which page or React parent component to render.

 ###HMR
 Hot Module Replacement (HMR) exchanges, adds, or removes modules while an application is running, without a full reload.
 This can significantly speed up development in a few ways: